 It is also a common struggle to find people who are ready to work on a farm due to the Colombian dream creating an exode to the cities rather than the rural areas.

 The recent climate change raises concerns for Colombian agriculture: El Niño (draught) and La Niña (floods) have made it harder to grow coffee at lower altitudes, especially when the coffee plants are genetically modified and have no protection from either the sun or the rain.
 This however does not tend to be much of a problem when you are growing at higher altitudes with the traditional tree protection.

 The reason for the high volatility of coffee prices is partly due to the fact that Brasil produces close to a third of the world’s coffee production.
 Occasionally the frost will ruin the coffee cherries which can take a huge amount of the world’s beans off the market, in turn creating a steep rise in Colombian Coffee prices.
 This however, as a Colombian producer, is a downside if you are producing low quality and high quantity coffee which offers another reason to grow speciality coffee.

 Best Ways to Invest in Colombian Coffee

 If you are clever, rather than bringing large sums of money in as FDI you can “disguise” the investment as a loan.
 With a European bank loan you can get the money into the country and since the money is tied to an overseas bank you can retract it in case of rapid political change.
 It is a safer and legal way of action which can be easily done with the help of a team of financial advisors, lawyers and accountants.

-If you want to learn more about investing in Colombian Coffee, the Biz Latin Hub team can help, our group specialises in the provision of Market Entry and Back Office services.
+If you want to learn more about investing in Colombian Coffee, the Biz Latin Hub team can help, our group specializes in the provision of Market Entry and Back Office services.
 Our experienced team of lawyers, accountants and market analysts are able to carry out targeted market research.
-Feel free to contact Craig here.
+Feel free to contact us now.